duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Record Template

 This template is somewhat different from the others, as it is more of a sub-template.
 Instead of having its own base template (like the above templates), developers can use the record template by using the Handlebars helper functions we've written.
-This means the record template can be used in any Handlebars files and so it can be used within other tempaltes as well.
+This means the record template can be used in any Handlebars files and so it can be used within other templates as well.

 ### Use Case: